 Susan Sarandon's chic Ping-Pong lounge has 17 tables and live music on the weekends.

-Pong party: The venue hosts tournaments, DJ nights and “glow parties.”
+Pong party: The venue hosts tournaments, ping-pong leagues and DJ nights.

 Play shuffleboard like a trendy grandpa at this massive Florida-themed bar in Gowanus.
 Then snap some goofy pics at their free photo booth stocked with props.

 Checkmate: There are a ton of other games up for grabs in the bar, including oversize Jenga and Connect Four.

 Head to these bars and enjoy the great outdoors (or views thereof).

 The massive patio here—filled with wooden benches and garden chairs—can hold up to 1,200 revelers, who savor classic cocktails while enjoying unobstructed looks at the Empire State Building, the MetLife building and, yes, New Jersey.

 When is it open?
 Year-round.
 It even erects “igloos” in the winter.

 Looking for a novel place to host happy hour or spend a summer Saturday hangout?
 Head for the Hudson River, where this reconstructed ship serves full meals and buckets of beer.

 When is it open?
 Regular season is May 1–October 1.
 In April and October, it’s open when the temperature is 65 degrees Fahrenheit or higher.